Takeminakata: Entry into Suwa

 Another version of this myth is recorded in the Suwa Nobushige Gejō (諏訪信重解状, "The Petition of Suwa Nobushige").
 This document purports to be a formal petition submitted in 1249 by the Upper Shrine of Suwa's high priest or Ōhōri (大祝), Suwa Nobushige, to the Kamakura shogunate in order to assert the Upper Shrine's primacy and legitimacy over the Lower Suwa Shrine.
-However, despite this dating, it is now held to be a forgery created at a later date.
+However, it is now regarded by some scholars as apocryphal, likely a forgery created in the 14th century or later.
 In this version, the Suwa deity is portrayed as descending from heaven in order to take possession of the land of 'Moriya Daijin' (守屋大臣, lit.
 'Minister Moriya').

 The yasaka no suzu (八栄の鈴), a set of bronze bells dating from the Heian period kept in the Upper Suwa Shrine.
 Medieval myth claimed it to be one of the treasures Suwa Myōjin brought with him when he first arrived in Suwa.